Cost of Quality (COQ)

 - COQ resources

 Cost of poor quality (COPQ) is defined as the costs associated with providing poor quality products or services.
-There are four categories:
+There are three categories:

 - Appraisal costs are costs incurred to determine the degree of conformance to quality requirements.

 - Internal failure costs are costs associated with defects found before the customer receives the product or service.